zuvaai/PowerPlatformConnectors/certified-connectors/Zuva DocAI/README.md

 Obtain the text of your documents, regardless of their original file type (pdf, docx, png ...), as well as images of the document.

-- `Create OCR Request`: Initiate synchronous OCR processing of a file.
+- `Create OCR Request`: Initiate asynchronous OCR processing of a file.
 - `Get OCR Request Status`: Check whether OCR processing of a file is complete.
 - `Get OCR Results Text`: Retrieve the text from a processed file.
 - `Get OCR Results Images`: Retrieve the images from a processed file.

 ### Fields

-Fiend out what fields available to you.
+Find out what fields are available to you.

 - `Get All Fields`: Return a list of all available fields (both built-in and custom).